Wyoming Rental Agreement

 Wyoming Required Residential Lease Disclosures

-• Non-refundable Fees (required for some leases) – Any non-refundable fees charged during the lease term must be disclosed and agreed in the lease.
+• Non-Refundable Fees (required for some leases) – Any non-refundable fees charged during the lease term must be disclosed and agreed in the lease.
 The tenant may otherwise be legally entitled to a refund.

 • Lead-Based Paint Disclosure (required for some leases) – A Wyoming residential lease for a residence built before 1978 must disclose the potential dangers of lead-based paint on the property.
 This must include an EPA-approved disclosure and informational pamphlet.